-Clearly, they are techno but listen to their music and you will hear very distinct rock and indie influences.
-You even see it when you take a look at them or their high-volume career.
+They play techno but listen to their music, and you will hear very distinct rock and indie influences.
+You even see it when you look at their image or their high-volume career.
 Reportedly, they are still performing in hot spots worldwide like Melbourne.

 Let's take a look at their first album. † collected critical praise in 2007 with the added kudos of being nominated for a Grammy Award - Best Electronic and Dance Album.
 It continued to do well and arrived at number 15 on Pitchfork's Top 50 Albums of 2007 with a nomination for its Shortlist Prize.

-By 2009, Auge and de Rosnay snagged a Grammy Award on behalf of Justice's remix of the MGMT's "Electric Feel."
+By 2009, Auge and de Rosnay snagged a Grammy Award on behalf of Justice's MGMT's Electric Feel remix.
 The song stayed super popular, winning the award for Best Remixed Recording, Non-Classical.
-This was the same year they left Ed Banger Records and joined WMG/Atlantic's Elektra Records label.
+They left Ed Banger Records the same year and joined WMG/Atlantic's Elektra Records label.

 Let’s back up to 2005 when Justice has their first solo single arrive on the street.
-It’s called "Waters of Nazareth" and grew in popularity with some top DJs like Alkan and Smagghe.
+It’s called Waters of Nazareth and grew popular with some top DJs like Alkan and Smagghe.
 Justice even remixes the same song the following year.
-It’s the remixes that really boosted their popularity.
+It’s the remixes that boosted their popularity.
 They produced mixes from Mr. Oizo to Soulwax.

-Auge and Rosnay received invitations to perform at some pretty awesome venues like Live PA, Parklife and other festivals in Australia, which they have been doing for some time now.
+Auge and Rosnay received invitations to perform at pretty awesome venues like Live PA, Parklife, and other festivals in Australia, which they have been doing for some time now.
 The Coachella festival and the Sónar Festival in Barcelona were similar venues that kept them on the backbeat.

-The list of festivals they performed at during their career just goes on and on from Japan to Scotland.
+They performed at numerous festivals.
+The list goes on and on from Japan to Scotland.
 Scanning the group’s journey, I pick the word “diverse” or perhaps “unplanned” and “haphazard.”
 Auge told BBC, “Yeah, it was a lot of fun to create.”

 "Well," modifies de Rosnay, "it was probably 80 percent fun, and maybe ten percent tears, five percent gigs, two percent harassment and, um… I can't remember where we are in percentage now.
 Sorry."